 I use various scripts for controlling the instruments.
 This provides a couple of advantages.
 First off, setting up some of these instruments requires significant button-pushing.
 If a step is missed during the setup, the test may run but the results will not be comparable to previous results.
 Hence, the scripts provide a way to standardize the tests.
 Secondly, having the ability to launch a script and having it run autonomously provides significant time savings and minimizes notation errors.

-MATLAB Scripts (no longer maintained): MATLAB Scripts (.zip archive).
+MATLAB Scripts: MATLAB Scripts (.zip archive).